THE-AI-REAL-ESTATE-INVESTOR/0ne52bar/marketing-ops/WHATS_WORKING.md

 ## Current Status

-The project is currently in the initial setup phase.
+The project is currently in Phase 1 of the consolidation process.
 We have:

 1. ✅ Created the directory structure for the consolidated implementation
 2. ✅ Set up configuration files (package.json, tsconfig.json, etc.)